Is it Job Abandonment? How to Legally Handle Employees Who Ghost

 (Last updated )

 When an employee stops showing up for work without a word, it’s frustrating.
-For a small or medium-sized business owner, a “ghosting” employee isn't just a headache; it’s a disruption to your operations.
+For a small or medium-sized business owner, job abandonment is a disruption to operations.

-However, in Canada, jumping the gun and assuming an employee has quit can be a costly mistake.
-Because “job abandonment” is often treated as a voluntary resignation (meaning no severance or notice pay), Canadian courts set an incredibly high bar for proving it.
+However, in Canada, assuming an employee who ghosted you has quit can be a costly mistake.
+Job abandonment is often treated as a voluntary resignation (meaning no notice or termination pay), and Canadian courts set an incredibly high bar for proving it.

-Can employers actually consider a single “no-show” as job abandonment?
-In Canada, job abandonment isn't just about a missed shift.
+Can employers consider a single “no-show” as job abandonment?
+In Canada, job abandonment isn't just about one missed shift.
+Or even a few.
 It requires a “clear and unequivocal” intent to resign.

 Courts use an objective test (established in cases like Nagpal v.
 IBM Canada Ltd., 2021 ONCA 274): Would a reasonable person, looking at the employee’s actions objectively, conclude they intended to quit?

-The reality: There is no “magic number” of days under employment law in Canada.
-A three-day absence might be a disciplinary issue, but it isn't automatically a resignation.
+There is no “magic number” of days under employment law in Canada.
+A three-day or week-long unauthorized absence might be a disciplinary issue, but it isn't automatically a resignation.

 Before you process a termination, you have a legal duty to investigate.
-If you haven't tried to find out why your employee is missing, you risk a wrongful dismissal claim.
+If you haven't tried to find out why your employee hasn’t reported to work, you risk a wrongful dismissal claim.

-Often, a sudden disappearance is caused by a medical emergency or a mental health crisis.
+A sudden disappearance can also be caused by a medical emergency or a mental health crisis.
 Under Canadian Human Rights legislation, employers have a duty to accommodate disabilities to the point of undue hardship.
 If an employee was “ghosting” due to a medical crisis, treating it as a resignation could be seen as discriminatory.
-Always leave the door open for a valid medical explanation.

-Once you are confident it is abandonment, you must issue an ROE.
+Once you are confident it is job abandonment, you must issue an ROE.
+Use the correct ROE code to indicate the reason for end of employment.

 Code E (Quit): Use this if you have clear evidence they intended to leave.